-You’ve delivered your bit, and then you’re waiting for them to send you the final details.
+You’ve delivered your bit and then you’re waiting for them to send you the final details.
 Chances are they feel a bit embarrassed that they are holding things up.
-While it could be something else — they aren’t happy with a stage of the project, and they haven’t had the courage to mention it to you — it’s most likely this embarrassment factor.
+While it could be something else — they aren’t happy with a stage of the project and they haven’t dared to mention it to you — it’s most likely this embarrassment factor.

 For the most part, when you ask for a testimonial, you will choose the clients you had a great time with, the ones you find have had the most success as a result of the work you did.
-However, despite this mutual love, it’s common that you will not get that testimonial, or Google Review as quick as you’d like.
+However, despite this mutual love, it’s common that you will not get that testimonial, or Google Review, as quickly as you’d like.

 Why do people hesitate?
 It’s usually not even about you.
-They are busy, like all of us, but there is another very common reason: They often don’t know what to write!
+They are busy, like all of us, but there is another common reason: They often don’t know what to write.
 Some people find it easy to write testimonials and reviews, but others get writer’s block.
 They don’t know where to start.
-This is why it’s so common for people to say, “Can’t you just write it for me and send to me for approval?”
-This works sometimes, but when it comes to LinkedIn reviews and Google Reviews, both incredibly important for “social proof” — they really need to login themselves.
+This is why it’s so common for people to say, “Can’t you just write it for me and send it to me for approval?”
+This works sometimes, but when it comes to LinkedIn reviews and Google Reviews, both are incredibly important for “social proof” — they need to log in themselves.

-Now, before you get self-righteous, be totally honest with yourself – is there anything you did during the project that could have been done better?
-Is there anything you think they could possibly be upset with you about?
-Even if they’re wrong, open your mind to these possibilities and see if you can try and put yourself into their shoes — even if you feel annoyed by it — and try and get them on the phone to talk it through.
-Communication has that potential to solve most issues of discomfort or dispute.
+Now, before you get self-righteous, be honest with yourself: is there anything you did during the project that could have been done better?
+Is there anything you think they could be upset with you about?
+Even if they’re wrong, open your mind to these possibilities and see if you can try and put yourself in their shoes — even if you feel annoyed by it — and try to get them on the phone to talk it through.
+Communication has the potential to solve most issues of discomfort or dispute.

 Solution: A staged approach is preferred.
-We do three gentle reminders — at seven, 15 and 28 days, via our automated invoice reminder system.
-Only after this time has passed and we know they have just ignored us do we start with actual human polite emails.
+Try to do three gentle reminders — at seven, 15 and 28 days, via an automated invoice reminder system.
+Only after this time has passed should you start with actual human polite emails.
 But — if emails are ignored, pick up the phone.
-As a last case scenario, debt collectors may need to get involved.
+As a last-case scenario, debt collectors may need to get involved.

-There are of course other times when you are ignored, like when you get in touch with an old client out of the blue and suggest a meeting.
-Their response (whether you have one or not) depends on how strong your relationship is, that old “busy” excuse, how often they check their email, LinkedIn, etc. Much of the advice above applies:
+There are, of course, other times when you are ignored, like when you get in touch with an old client out of the blue and suggest a meeting.
+Their response (whether you have one or not) depends on how strong your relationship is, that old “busy” excuse, how often they check their email, LinkedIn, or other access points.
+Much of the advice above applies:

-But don’t let yourself get the “stalker” label — at some point, you will have to let some people float away and chalk it up to experience.
+But don’t let yourself get the “stalker” label — at some point, you will have to let some customers walk away and chalk it up to experience.